26th Battalion (New Zealand): Italy

 The 6th Brigade left Egypt on 5 October aboard three transports, arriving at the Italian port of Taranto three days later.
 It remained here for several weeks, acclimatising to the country and refining its tactical training, discarding much of what had been learned in desert warfare.
 It also received new equipment, including the Piat, an anti-tank weapon, and a sniper section was formed.
 By late October, the 2nd New Zealand Division was once again complete for the 4th Brigade, now converted to armour, had arrived in Italy.
 The move to the front lines commenced in November, the New Zealanders taking responsibility for a section along the banks of the Sangro River on 20 November.
 The 26th Battalion manned a 300-yard stretch of the front, adjacent to the 25th Battalion.
 On 27 November, after a period of poor weather, the brigade forded the river on foot with the 26th Battalion on the left flank, the 25th in the centre, and the 24th on the right.
 Although the battalion failed to all of its objectives, Fountaine was satisfied with his command's progress into the hills on the far side of the river, and they had taken 30 prisoners of war, mostly Polish and Russian conscripts from the 65th Infantry Division.
+The battalion subsequently settled into the village of Castelfrentano.

+Orsogna

+In the following weeks, the battalion was involved in the 6th Brigade's attack on Orsogna, as part of the Moro River Campaign.
+An initial assault on 3 December carried out by the 25th Battalion with tank support failed.